mtlynch/mtlynch.io/content/posts/resurrecting-2/index.md

 ---
-title: 'Resurrecting a Dead Library: Part Two - Stabilization'
+title: "Resurrecting a Dead Library: Part Two - Stabilization"
 tags:
   - zestful
   - docker
   - testing
   - ingredient-phrase-tagger
   - ingredient parsing
 description: Using Docker to get a legacy library under test in continuous integration
 discuss_urls:
   hacker_news: https://news.ycombinator.com/item?id=17698145
   reddit: https://www.reddit.com/r/programming/comments/95219m/resurrecting_a_dead_library_stabilization/
-date: '2018-08-06'
+date: "2018-08-06"
 images:
   - resurrecting-2/cover.jpg
 ---

 In this post, I demonstrate how to retrofit automated tests onto an untested legacy library.

 This is part two of a three-part series about how I resurrected [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger), a library that uses machine learning to parse cooking ingredients (e.g., "2 cups milk") into structured data.
 Read [part one](/resurrecting-1/) for the full context, but the short version is that I discovered an abandoned library and brought it back to life so that it could power my SaaS business:

-* [Part One: Resuscitation](/resurrecting-1/) - In which I nurse the code back to health so that it runs on any modern system
+- [Part One: Resuscitation](/resurrecting-1/) - In which I nurse the code back to health so that it runs on any modern system
-* **Part Two: Stabilization (this post)** - In which I prevent functionality from regressing while I restore the code
+- **Part Two: Stabilization (this post)** - In which I prevent functionality from regressing while I restore the code
-* [Part Three: Rehabilitation](/resurrecting-3/) - In which I begin refactoring the code
+- [Part Three: Rehabilitation](/resurrecting-3/) - In which I begin refactoring the code

 {{< img src="cover.jpg" alt="Beavers stabilizing shaky house" maxWidth="800px" >}}